umakant1987/Shuffle-Card/README.md

 - gridMarkup => Used to generate the mark up
 - generateGrid => Generate the mark up
-- arrangeCard => After sort and shuffle operation arrange the grid in that manner -shuffleCards => used to generate random number and place in grid -sortCards => used to sort the grid.
+- arrangeCard => After sort and shuffle operation arrange the grid in that manner
+- shuffleCards => used to generate random number and place in grid
+- sortCards => used to sort the grid.

 # Class based Approach